-There will be a call for evidence on the use of the SITR scheme to date, including why it has been used less than anticipated and what impact it has had on access to finance for social enterprises.
+There will be a call for evidence on the use of the SITR scheme to date.
+Including why it has used less than anticipated and what impact it has had on access to finance for social enterprises.

 Enterprise Investment Scheme (EIS) approved funds guidelines

-Draft guidelines will be published for comment alongside draft legislation.
+Draft guidelines will publish for comment alongside draft legislation.
 The document will contain guidelines stating HMRC’s proposed policy and practice for approving funds.
 The legislation will include powers for HMRC to set appropriate conditions and approve funds.

 CGT private residence relief

-A consultation is to be launched on the changes, announced at 2018 Autumn Budget, to lettings relief and the final period exemption, which extend private residence relief in capital gains tax.
+A consultation launched on the changes, announced at the 2018 Autumn Budget, to lettings relief and the final period exemption, which extend private house relief in capital gains tax.